gorsuch/clj-librato/README.md

 # clj-librato

-A Clojure library for interacting with Librato Silverline.
+A Clojure library for interacting with Librato Metrics.
 Currently at version 0.0.1, and focusing on sending collated metrics.

 Feel free to contribute!